ethereum-optimism/optimism/specs/span-batches.md

 the explicit limit, not trying to consume data until EOF is reached.
 We can also safely preallocate memory for decoding because we know the upper limit of memory usage.

-## Span batch Hard Fork Rule
+## Span batch Activation Rule

-Span batch hard fork is activated based on timestamp.
+The span batch upgrade is activated based on timestamp.

-Activation Rule: `upgradeNumber != null && x >= upgradeTime`
+Activation Rule: `upgradeTime != null && span_start.l1_origin.timestamp >= upgradeTime`

-`x == span_start.l1_origin.timestamp`, which is the L1 origin block timestamp of the first block in the span.
+`span_start.l1_origin.timestamp` is the L1 origin block timestamp of the first block in the span batch.
 This rule ensures that every chain activity regarding this span batch is done after the hard fork. i.e. Every block in the span is created, submitted to the L1, and derived from the L1 after the hard fork.